MicrosoftDocs/win32/desktop-src/DirectShow/avencvideoinputcolortransfermatrix-property.md

 ---
-Description: Specifies the conversion matrix from the Y'Cb'Cr' color space to the R'G'B' color space, for the input video. ms.assetid: de03f3e6-12c8-4a7c-a424-ef974d223e70
+description: Specifies the conversion matrix from the Y'Cb'Cr' color space to the R'G'B' color space, for the input video. ms.assetid: de03f3e6-12c8-4a7c-a424-ef974d223e70
 title: AVEncVideoInputColorTransferMatrix property (Codecapi.h) ms.topic: reference